Morgan Luttrell

 Morgan Joe Luttrell (born November 7, 1975) is an American politician, businessman, and military veteran serving as the U.S. representative for Texas's 8th congressional district since 2023.
 He is a member of the Republican Party.
+On September 11, 2025, Luttrell announced he would not seek re-election in 2026.

 Early life and education

 Born in Houston in 1975, Morgan Joe Luttrell has a twin brother, Marcus.
 He graduated from Willis High School.
 Luttrell earned a Bachelor of Science degree in psychology from Sam Houston State University in 2000 and a Master of Science in applied cognition neuroscience from the University of Texas at Dallas in 2016.
 He also has an executive certificate in professional leadership development from Harvard Business School.

 Early career

 Luttrell is an adjunct professor at Sam Houston State University, of which he is an alumnus.
 He also teaches law enforcement leadership.

 In 2019, Luttrell founded Trexxler Energy Solutions.
 He is also the founder of Stronos Industries, which provides recyclable and biodegradable campaign signs.